Developer: Grasshopper Maufacture

 The Good: Childish but funny mature humor, grotesque setting, and atmosphere, great play on light and dark, story is entertaining, fun boss fights

 The Bad: Repetition throughout, Garcia is a hard character to like, story is simple and straightforward, no reason to really go back

-After you beat the 8 hour game there’s no reason to go back.
-There’s no multiplayer or extra modes which is a shame.
+After you beat the 8-hour game there’s no reason to go back.
+There’s no multiplayer or extra modes which are a shame.
 I guess if you want to collect all the red gems you can, but why bother?
 This is a fun weekend rental or cheap bargain bin purchase and nothing more.
 If it weren’t for the repetition set throughout and those pointless 2D levels I would have liked this a lot more.
 Garcia is a hard character to like and the story is simple and straight forward.
-Overall through, this is a solid game and highly entertaining.
+Overall though, this is a solid game and highly entertaining.
 Just be warned that the mature content isn’t for everyone.